jaantollander/dotfiles-arch/README.md

 ## About
 This repository contains my files and scripts for installing [Arch Linux](https://archlinux.org/) and configuring various software tools.
+You are free to copy code, ideas, and structure from the configuration and modify them to your needs.
+My configuration is a constant work-in-progress, so expect lots of changes over time!
+I will also list books, code, and other material that has influenced this configuration or improved my Linux skills.

 I began the journey to build a custom configuration by reading the book [**Building your Mouseless Development Environment**](https://themouseless.dev/) by [Matthieu Cneude](https://github.com/Phantas0s).
 So if you are interested in building your configuration, I recommend reading his book first!
 The contents of this repository will make much more sense afterward.